While I love the idea of sausage gravy and biscuits, I don't love the white gravy. My version of biscuits and gravy involves a brown roux!

-If you're just starting out with rouxs, I'd say caution is probably a good idea... but just as an FYI, I usually cook them on high.
+If you're just starting out with rouxs, I'd say caution is probably a good idea... but just as an FYI, I usually cook my roux on medium-high heat.

 As long as you're careful, don't stop stirring, and have your liquid pre-measured and ready to go...
-I find it pretty low risk.
+I find cooking on medium high heat to be pretty low risk.

 You may find that you need more or less milk than called for here, partially out of personal taste (we like it pretty thick, you may not!), and partially because making a roux isn't really an exact science, when it comes to thickening.

 As flour cooks and darkens, it loses some of its thickening power.

 When you first mix the butter and flour together, it will thicken a LOT more liquid than a similar amount of a really dark brown roux.

 Play around with it, and see where your preferences take you!